nasrmohammad4804/search-engine-concept/search-service/query-note.md

-## query i used for webpage suggestion .
-## i can use only multi_match but with this query result is more precise.
-## at first find title is exact match and distance between each them fewer than 3 word
-## after that . if next step it found with fuzzy operation. if we use only multi_match for some it found term with larger distance or maybe has typo error. and
-## this is not out prefer at first level
+### query i used for webpage suggestion . i can use only multi_match but with this query result is more precise. at first find title is exact match and distance between each term fewer than 3 word after that . if next step it found with fuzzy operation. if we use only multi_match  some of them  term found with larger distance or maybe has typo error at higher score. and this is not out prefer at first level

         GET /webpages/_search
         {